Pidgeot/python-lnp/readme.rst

 related content - from graphics to color schemes, and utility programs to content-replacing mods.

-The full documentation can be found at `./docs/index.rst`.
+The full documentation can be found at `./docs/index.rst`, or online at http://pylnp.birdiesoft.dk/docs/.